 Remember that the coverage of some databases subscribed to by Goldsmiths will include items that we do not have access to as part of our subscription.
 In these instances you should try searching for the article in Library Search to see if there is access via another of our subscriptions or via Senate House or you could try searching Google Scholar to see if there is a freely available version online.
 If you are still unable to locate the article you can request it using the Inter Library Loans Service.

-You can also choose to browse individual journal titles using Browzine our online journal platform.
-Click on the link below to easily browse, read and monitor thousands of journals.
+You can browse individual journal titles using Browzine our searchable online journal platform.
+Search for a relevant keyword or use the pre-defined subject areas to easily browse and read thousands of journals.

 We also have a small selection of journals which are only available as print journals.
 This includes older journals and a select few current journals which are unavailable electronically.
 Print journals cannot be borrowed, but articles can be photocopied.
 Use Library Search to find out how whether a journal is available in print or online and it's location.